OGGM/oggm/docs/dynamic-spinup.rst

 ==============

-OGGM offers an option for reconstructing the recent past of a glacier by using a dynamic spinup.
-For this dynamic spinup, you can choose if you want to match area OR volume at the RGI-date.
+OGGM offers an option for reconstructing the recent past of a glacier by using a so called "dynamic spinup", during which the state of the glacier in the past is estimated by an iterative approach.
+MAny possible past (1979) states are tested, and the first one which leads to a correct representation of today's glacier geometry after a forward run from 1979 to the RGI date.
+For the match criterion, you can choose if you want to match area OR volume at the RGI date.

-Further, this dynamic spinup can be combined with a dynamic calibration of the temperature sensitivity :math:`d_f`.
-This calibration also tries to calibrate :math:`d_f` to match geodetic MB data as described in :doc:`mass-balance-monthly`, but further takes a dynamically changing glacier geometry into account.
+Furthermore, this dynamic spinup can be combined with a dynamic calibration of the temperature sensitivity :math:`d_f`.
+This calibration attempts to also calibrate :math:`d_f` to match geodetic MB data as described in :doc:`mass-balance-monthly`, but taking the dynamically changing glacier geometry into account.

 Both functions, the dynamic spinup and the dynamic :math:`d_f` calibration, are combined in one consistent model calibration and initialisation workflow.
 This workflow also includes the glacier bed inversion for consistency.
-See the following schematic for a description of how everything is connected by default.
+See the following schematic for a description of the standard steps in the spinup.

 .. figure:: _static/dynamic_calibration_flowchart.png
    :width: 100%